Foupi/ada_air_guitar/README.md

 distance sensor, and send on the UART the note according to the obtained distance ; upon receiving the note, the PC connected to the microcontroller shall play the according note.

+Short video to see it in action: https://youtu.be/l0NuXQg1Mrs

 Hardware
 --------